yigitpolat/Hyperledger-Fabric-for-Trusted-IoT/README.md

 ## Extending Code Pattern

-Instead developing an application with full capabilities, this minimum valuable product is much more understandable and instructive.
+Instead developing an application with full capabilities, this minimum viable product is much more understandable and instructive.
 However, it can be extended with several modifications.

 * Adding new functions to chaincode will bring new features to the application
 * According to new functions, API endpoints needed to be updated to fulfill the HTTP requests